thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2020-04-20-charting-path-new-normal.markdown

 {% include youtube id='18tqDS0VelM'
    caption='A clip from AIBO\'s premiere' %}

-AIBO’s response is generated via a custom built [GPT-2 AI](https://openai.com/blog/better-language-models/), created by Ellen and programmed by ThoughtWorks developers Jonathan Heng, Wasawat Somno and Andrew Zhou, with help from technical director Hans Gunter Lock.
+AIBO’s response is generated via a custom built [GPT-2 AI](https://openai.com/blog/better-language-models/), created by Ellen and programmed by Thoughtworks developers Jonathan Heng, Wasawat Somno and Andrew Zhou, with help from technical director Hans Gunter Lock.

 The opera explores two questions: “Can an AI be fascist?
 And can an AI have epigenetic, or inherited traumatic memory?
 These questions raise issues imagining a potential future where humans and machines may one day merge consciousness.”